drewish/multivac/_posts/2014-06-24-fcpx-to-1se-via-iphoto.md

 ![iTunes screenshot]({% asset_path 1SE iTunes settings.png %})

-Sync your phone and when the copying finishes you should have access to the videos in 1SE.
+Sync your phone.
+When the copying finishes, you should have access to the videos in 1SE.